mims-harvard/nimfa/README.rst

 License
 -------

-nimfa - A Python Library for Nonnegative Matrix Factorization Techniques Copyright (C) 2011-2016
+Nimfa - A Python Library for Nonnegative Matrix Factorization Techniques Copyright (C) 2011-2016

 This program is free software: you can redistribute it and/or modify